alexdolbun/alexdolbun/README.md

 Part with Ilya Krivirot

-~$12k cash (transfers was in RUB not USD, but it's ok) and ~5k$ services by SVS (here's not ok, Olga Nayda was stressed by SVS CFO those time need to find his name)
+~$12k cash (transfers was in RUB not USD, but it's ok) and ~5k$ services by SVS (here's not ok, Olga Nayda was stressed by SVS CFO those time need to find his name) ...

+IN PROGRESS ...

 </br>